 Recipe for Traditional Margarita

-From the west coast to across the southeast, we’ve found that including all 4 of these original ingredients will produce a great drink.
-You can have this as a margarita recipe with Grand Marnier or a margarita with triple sec.
+This is about the ingredients for the recipe for traditional margarita drinks.
+You can have it with Grand Marnier or with triple sec.
 Let’s look over each of the Ingredients and see what alternate substitutions are common.
 You might be surprised to find it’s something you have on hand or that you can choose to get something that is also used commonly for other recipes.
 This perfect margarita cocktail really is very simple to make.

-Traditional Margarita Drink
+Margarita Drink Recipe

 The Best Traditional Classic Margarita Recipe Ingredients